Last Updated on August 25, 2023

 6. Add Texture To Your Decor

-7. Decluttering Is The Easiest Way To Make Your Home Look Expensive
+7. Decluttering Is The Most Inexpensive Way To Make Your Home Look Expensive

 There is nothing like old school charm of a ceiling medallion.
-This is an architectural detail that will immediately elevate your room design.
-Get my favorites here and learn how to install a ceiling medallion here.
+Highlighting architectural features and details like this will immediately elevate your room design.
+It’s also one of the easiest home improvements almost anyone can do.
+If you like to mix different designs like me, pair a traditional medallion with a modern pendant light.
+Shop my favorites and learn how to install a ceiling medallion for a more luxe look here.